Cambridge Assessment International Education (Cambridge International)

 To find a Cambridge School to reach out to, please visit Find a Cambridge school in New Zealand.

-Literacy and Numeracy requirements
+Part B: Literacy and Numeracy requirements

-Gaining an E grade or better in one of the following:
+Literacy can be met by gaining an E grade or better in one of the following:

-- AS English Language
+• AS English Language

-- AS Language and Literature in English
+• AS Language and Literature in English

-- AS Literature in English.
+• AS Literature in English

 Or

-- Meeting the literacy requirement for University Entrance with NCEA
+• Meeting the literacy requirement for University Entrance with NCEA

-- Meeting the standard literacy requirement through an alternative approved English test as outlined in the Minimum undergraduate English-language requirements**
+• Meeting the standard literacy requirement through an alternative approved English test as outlined in the Minimum undergraduate English-language requirements**

 **This applies to international applicants applying with Cambridge International study outside of New Zealand only.
-For more information on to meet the Minimum undergraduate English-language requirements, please visit Undergraduate English language requirements.
+For more information on how to meet the Minimum undergraduate English-language requirements, please visit Undergraduate English language requirements.

 Numeracy can be met by

-- Gaining a D grade (or higher) in IGCSE or GCSE Mathematics
+• Gaining a D grade (or higher) in IGCSE or GCSE Mathematics

-- Passing any mathematics subject at AS level
+• Passing any mathematics subject at AS level

-- OR Meeting the numeracy requirement for University Entrance with NCEA
+• OR Meeting the numeracy requirement for University Entrance with NCEA

-Programme entry requirements for 2023
+Programme entry requirements for 2024

 You must meet the admission requirements for your programme(s) of study.